Filikan/Java-Spring-Reservation-App/README.md

 in the database.You can login with Postman.

 ### What is Postman
    Postman is an application used for API testing.The reason we login from postman is that it generates access tokens for us.
-But it doesn't do it on its own.If you want to know how we can create an access token, you can check from backend project.
+But it doesn't do it on its own.If you want to know how we can create an access token, you can check from back-end project.
 After we login from Postman you can see the access token and userId.
 That means, that user has this access token.It doesn't enough.
 Because you need to copy this access token and paste to ServiceCaller.js in the React project.